-Learn a new skill at the stunning historic Fort Worden State Park, site of the movie An Officer and a Gentleman, in Port Townsend on the Olympic Peninsula.
-Learn how to use hand and power tools to make beautiful things out of wood at the May 25–29, Woodworking for Women workshop with the Port Townsend School of Woodworking located at the fort ($725 plus cost of accommodations).
-Or enjoy a workshop with the Centrum Foundation, also located at the fort, on a wide variety of topics from ukulele, to singing to a summer writers retreat.
+Learn a new skill at the stunning and historic Fort Worden State Park in Port Townsend on the Olympic Peninsula.
+(Fun fact: Fort Worden was the site of the movie “An Officer and a Gentleman.”)
+Learn how to use hand and power tools to make beautiful things out of wood at a Woodworking for Women workshop from the Port Townsend School of Woodworking, located at the fort.
+Or enjoy a workshop with the Centrum Foundation, also located at Fort Worden, on a wide variety of topics from ukulele, to singing to a summer writers' retreat.

 Happy Girl Scout glampers

 Were you a Girl Scout or loved summer camp?
-Girl Scouts of Western Washington has a great retreat for you!
-Glamp is a magical camp experience for grown up campers held at Camp River Ranch in Carnation every September.
-Campers can choose a variety of fun activities, ranging from making jam, hiking, arts and crafts, yoga or kayaking in the camp’s lake.
-Add upgrades for an additional cost including fluffy “princess bedding” and a massage or a horseback ride.
+Girl Scouts of Western Washington lets women re-live summer days of their youth.
+Glamp is a magical camp experience for grown-up campers held at Camp River Ranch in Carnation every September.
+Campers can choose from a variety of fun activities, ranging from making jam, hiking, arts and crafts, yoga or kayaking in the camp’s lake.
+Add upgrades for an additional cost, including fluffy “princess bedding” and a massage or a horseback ride.
 Registration for the fall Glamp session typically opens in spring.

 Do it yourself

 There are lots of options for small groups of friends who want to hang out together.
-You can rent a charming officer’s house at Fort Worden, rent a house on or near the beach in Cannon Beach through Beachcomber Vacation Homes, or stay near Mt.
-Rainer at Copper Creek Lodge, which sleeps up to 12 guests.
+You can rent a charming officer’s house at Fort Worden, rent a house on or near the beach in Cannon Beach on the Oregon coast through Beachcomber Vacation Homes, or stay near Mount Rainier at Copper Creek Lodge, which sleeps up to 12 guests.
 Or rent a house at Suncadia, where you and your friends can schedule some pampering at the resort’s spa and enjoy the fitness center and indoor pool.

-Ten fun things to do on your Northwest mom retreat
+Fun things to do on your Northwest mom retreat